Britain’s VC10 Tankers Arrive At New Support Model

 The RAF’s 19 Vickers VC10s are famous for having 4 engines – 2 mounted on each side of their rear fuselage.
 This has the happy side-effect of minimizing turbulence for pilots taking up refueling stations behind the wings.
 They are equipped with a probe-and-drogue refueling system capable of refueling 2 aircraft simultaneously from the 2 underwing pods; they can also use the single fuselage-mounted Hose Drum Unit (HDU).
 Unlike the Tristars, the VC10s can also be refueled themselves, thanks to the installation of a probe in their nose.
 The aircraft comes in 3 tanker versions:

 The VC10-C.1Ks (11 serving as of 2002) were converted to the aerial refueling role in 1993 with the fitting of a Mk32 refueling pod under the outboard section of each wing.
 They carry their internal fuel, and can also accommodate 124 troops plus 9 crew, or aero-medical evacuation of up to 68 stretchers.
 A large, cabin-freight door on the forward left side of the aircraft allows combi passenger/freight or full-freight configuration.
 In its full-freight role, the cabin can hold up to 20,400 kg/ 22.4 tons of palletized freight, ground equipment or vehicles, on its permanently strengthened floor.
-They were operated by 10 Squadron, until 10 Squadron was disbanded in October 2005.
-All VC10s are now operated by 101 Squadron.
+They were operated by 10 Squadron until disbandment in October 2005, then by 101 Squadron until the type was retired entirely in July 2013.

 The RAF’s 4 VC10-K.3s are equipped with fuselage fuel tanks mounted in the passenger compartment, and can carry up to 78,000 kg of fuel.
 The aircraft has a very limited passenger-carrying capacity used almost exclusively to carry ground crew and other operational support personnel.